mcleanGit/CodeQuiz/README.md

 Subsequent development would save the result to localStorage And call an external file that would hold high-score rankings

 Note: an additional html file -index+.html is provided that shows -without complete css- the div elements of results and high score that follow the  JS-drive quiz pages.
-These are also set up to be created and appended as JS objects. --Some of this still incomple--
+These are also set up to be created and appended as JS objects. --Some of this still incomplete-- The file questions.js was an earlier experiment to use a second js file for the questions array.
+They were subsequently folded into the main js script.

 ### Review